-The new EU General Data Protection Regulation (GDPR) comes into force on 25 May 2018 (including in the UK regardless of its decision to leave the EU) and will impact every organisation which holds or processes personal data.
-It will introduce new responsibilities, including the need to demonstrate compliance, more stringent enforcement and substantially increased penalties than the current Data Protection Act (DPA) which it will supersede.
+The new EU General Data Protection Regulation (GDPR) came into force on 25 May 2018 (including in the UK regardless of the decision to leave the EU) and impacted every organisation which holds or processes personal data.
+It introduced new responsibilities, including the need to demonstrate compliance, more stringent enforcement and substantially increased penalties than the current Data Protection Act (DPA) which it superseded.

 Pixl8 is committed to high standards of information security, privacy and transparency.
 We place a top priority on protecting and managing data per accepted standards.

 For customers, a Pixl8 platform whitepaper is available with specific GDPR updates.

 The company will comply with applicable GDPR regulations, including as a data processor, while also working closely with our customers and partners to meet contractual obligations for our procedures, products and services.
 Our team of experienced business analysts, consultants and digital specialists will also help to support customers in achieving their requirements through the provision of expert services and technology solutions.

 The company has two main areas of focus in preparing for GDPR overseen by our management team: